sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 Here are the steps of a standard deployment:

 1. The Gnosis Safe owners sign a Merkle root off-chain with a meta transaction.
-2. The executor calls the `approve` function on the Gnosis Safe's `SphinxModuleProxy`.
+2. The executor initiates the deployment by calling the `approve` function on the Gnosis Safe's `SphinxModuleProxy`.
 This verifies that a sufficient number of Gnosis Safe owners have signed the Merkle root, and sets the Merkle root as "active".
-3. The executor calls the `execute` function on the Gnosis Safe's `SphinxModuleProxy`.
-The `SphinxModuleProxy` routes the user's transactions through the Gnosis Safe.
+3. The executor submits the user's transactions by calling the `execute` function on the Gnosis Safe's `SphinxModuleProxy`, which forwards the calls to the Gnosis Safe.
 This step may involve multiple transactions for larger deployments.

 Since a Merkle root can contain deployments across an arbitrary number of chains, this process will occur on every chain that the owners approved in the first step.

+**It's impossible for the executor to submit anything that the Gnosis Safe owners have not explicitly approved.**

+## Merkle Leaf Types

+Each leaf in the Merkle tree represents a single action on a single chain.
+There are two types of actions:
+- **`APPROVE`**: Approve a new deployment on a chain.
+This leaf must be submitted in the `approve` function on the `SphinxModuleProxy`.
+- **`EXECUTE`**: Execute a transaction in the deployment.
+These leafs must be submitted in the `execute` function on the `SphinxModuleProxy`.

+On-chain, both leaf types are represented as a [`SphinxLeaf`](TODO(end)).
+You'll notice that the `SphinxLeaf` type has a `data` field, which is arbitrary data that's encoded based on the leaf type.

+The `data` field of an `APPROVE` leaf consists of the following fields, which are ABI encoded:
+* `address safeProxy`: The address of the Gnosis Safe.
+* `address moduleProxy`: The address of the `SphinxModuleProxy` that is coordinating the deployment.
+* `uint256 nonce`: The nonce of the deployment in the `SphinxModuleProxy`.
+* `uint256 numLeafs`: The total number of leafs in the Merkle tree on the current chain.
+There must be at least one leaf (the `APPROVE` leaf).
+* `address executor`: The address of the caller, which is the only account that is allowed to execute the deployment.
+* `string uri`: The IPFS URI of the deployment.
+This contains information such as the Solidity compiler inputs, which allows the executor to verify the user's smart contracts on Etherscan.
+This can be an empty string if is only an `APPROVE` leaf (i.e. the deployment is empty).
+* `bool arbitraryChain`: If this is `true`, the Merkle root can be executed on any chain without the explicit permission of the Gnosis Safe owners.
+This is useful if the owners want their system to be permissionlessly deployed on new chains.
+By default, this is disabled, which means that the Gnosis Safe owners must explicitly approve the deployment on individual chains.

+The `data` field of an `EXECUTE` leaf primary contains data to forward to the Gnosis Safe.
+It consists of the following fields, which are ABI encoded:
+* `address to`: The target address of the transaction.
+This is _not_ the address of the Gnosis Safe.
+* `uint256 value`: The amount of native gas token to transfer from the Gnosis Safe to the target address.
+This value is not transferred from the `SphinxModuleProxy`.
+* `uint256 gas`: The amount of gas that is forwarded to the Gnosis Safe to execute the transaction.
+* `bytes txData`: The transaction's data.
+* `Enum.Operation operation`: The type of transaction to execute in the Gnosis Safe, i.e. `Call` or `DelegateCall`.
+* `bool requireSuccess`: If this is `true` and the transaction in the Gnosis Safe fails, the deployment be marked as "failed" and will end immediately.
+If this is `false`, the deployment will continue regardless of whether the transaction fails.

+## Deployment Process

 There can only be one active Merkle root (i.e. active deployment) in a `SphinxModuleProxy` contract at a time.

-**It's impossible for the executor to submit anything that the Gnosis Safe owners have not explicitly approved.**

 A Merkle root will always exist in one of the five following states:

 1. **Empty**: The Merkle root has not been approved.
 2. **Approved**: The Merkle root has been approved by the Gnosis Safe owners, and the `approve` function has been called on the `SphinxModuleProxy`.
 This Merkle root is now "active".